gatling/frontline-doc/content/reference/current/installation/manual/index.md

 The web interface will then be accessible by default on port `10542`.
 You need to connect in order to fill in your license key.

-FrontLine will log its PID and write it to a `pidfile` which names will also be echoed.
+Gatling Enterprise will log its PID and write it to a `pidfile` which names will also be echoed.
-You can provides you own path to a custom pidfile this way:
+You can provide your own path to a custom pidfile this way:

 ```console
 [... frontline-bundle ]$ ./bin/frontline -p pidfile